smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/rifDatabase/Postgres/docs/Towards_Platform_Independence.md

 Rather than trying to emulate the Windows `java_build.bat` script, I just did this manually, with the relevant Maven commands:

 ```
-mvn clean install -Dmaven.test.skip=true
+mvn clean install
 ```

-in the root gives us `rifServices.war` and `taxonomyservices.war`.
-For the webapp you currently have to run the same command in the `rifWebApplication` directory, and it doesn't create a complete WAR file.
-But more on that later.
+in the root gives us `rifServices.war` and `taxonomyservices.war`, and `RIF40.war` in the `target` directories of the corresponding projects: `rifServices`, `taxonomyServices`, and `rifWebApplication`.

-I installed the two WAR files using the Tomcat Manager application.
+I installed the three WAR files using the Tomcat Manager application.
 I had to increase the maximum allowed size of WAR file in Tomcat, as `rifServices.war` is bigger than the default maximum, and so wouldn't deploy.
 This means editing `web.xml` in the manager app.
 I doubled the maximum from 50 to 100MB.

-For the webapp I emulated what I have on Windows by creating a `RIF40` directory in Tomcat's `webapps` directory, and copying into it the contents of the generated `WEB-INF` directory.

-That is unsatisfactory, but works for now.

 ## Configuring the Database